iot-edge-foundation/iot-edge-tradfri/README.md

 This is a work in progress.
 What's coming:

-* Changes on outlet are not clear.
+* Changes on outlets are not clear.
 * Mood is not supported by groups.
 * Bug fixes.